How to tell if your dog is cut out for carrots

 Besides carrots being a treat, most people consider them an important source of minerals and vitamins, especially vitamin A.

-I agree with the opinion that natural food-based vitamins are important and that dogs are depleted of essential nutrients and vitamins.
+I agree that natural food-based vitamins are important and dogs are depleted of essential nutrients and vitamins.
 However, one does not want to solve a problem by causing another.

 It took me years to formulate a whole food based vitamin formula for dogs with easy-to-digest natural minerals and probiotic cultures that corrects these deficiencies.